notvox/.github/profile/README.md

 **Auth is up.**
 Fiddling while publicking and working towards packaging for deb + homebrew broke shit lol, as it always does, and so I need to fix it but... keine zeit

+[^1]: Cross-reference “trolling” with considerations of digital performance art.
+Interpretive approaches vary.
+Some argue that trolling constitutes reactive dramaturgy, while others frame it as an emergent behavior within networked social systems.
+No consensus exists.